ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 {: #provision-controller-api}
 {: api}

-Follow these steps to provision by using the [resource controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller){: external}.
+Follow these steps to provision by using the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller){: external}.

 1. Obtain an [IAM token from your API token](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#authentication){: external}.

-2. You need to know the ID of the resource group that you want to deploy to.
-You can obtain those via the following API call:
+2. You need to know the ID of the resource group that you would like to deploy to.
+This information is available through the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_groups).

+   Use a command like:

     ```sh
     curl -X GET "https://resource-controller.cloud.ibm.com/v2/resource_groups?account_id=<YOUR_ACCOUNT>" -H "Authorization: Bearer <TOKEN>"
     ```
     {: pre}

-3. You need to know the region that you want to deploy into.
-To list all of the regions that deployments can be provisioned into from the current region, use the following API call:
+3. You need to know the region you want to deploy to.

+   To list all of the regions that deployments can be provisioned into from the current region, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}.

+   The command looks like:

    ```sh
     curl -X GET https://api.<YOUR-REGION>.databases.cloud.ibm.com/v5/ibm/regions -H 'Authorization: Bearer <TOKEN>' \